-- At this point you might want to check the password a few times that you can type it properly: either with consistency from written notes, or from memory.
+- At this point you might want to check a few times that you can type this password properly: either with consistency from written notes, or from memory.

-- To double check in this installation environment: move over to the left (the "dock") where you'll see a text editor icon, in which you can practice typing the password a few times.
+- To double check in this installation environment: move over to the left (the "dock") where you'll see a text editor icon, in which you can practice typing the password without leaving a record.

 Finish & reboot